Johannes Rau: Private life

-Rau was known as a practising Christian (sometimes known as Bruder Johannes, "Brother John", in ridicule of his intense Christian position; however, he sometimes used this term himself).
-He held lay positions in and was a member of the Synod of the Evangelical Church in the Rhineland, a member church of the Evangelical Church in Germany.
+Rau was known as a practising Christian (sometimes known as Bruder Johannes, "Brother John", in ridicule of his intense Christian position.
+He held lay positions in and was a member of the Synod of the Evangelical Church in the Rhineland, a member church of the Protestant Church in Germany.

 On 9 August 1982, Rau married the political scientist Christina Delius (born 1956).
 Christina Rau is a granddaughter of her husband's mentor, Gustav Heinemann, former President of Germany.
 The couple had three children: Anna Christina, born 1983, Philip Immanuel, born 1985 and Laura Helene, born 1986.

 On 18 August 2004, Rau had to undergo serious heart surgery, in which an artificial heart valve was inserted.
 Only two months later (19 October 2004), a hematoma in the abdominal cavity was surgically removed.

 After leaving office, Rau lived with his family in the federal capital, Berlin.
 However, they also kept a house in Wuppertal.